What will Brexit mean for NFU Mutual policies?

 The situation regarding Green Cards may change if the UK forms an agreement with the EU in 2020.
 In this instance, we will update this web page with up-to-date advice.

 The continental breakdown cover which we offer to our customers will also operate as normal.
 Please contact your local NFU Mutual Agent or Mutual Direct for more information.

 Travel insurance and the European Health Insurance Card (EHIC)

-In the event of a ‘no deal’ Brexit, the European Health Insurance Card (EHIC) may no longer apply.
+In the event of a ‘no deal’ exit after the transition period, the European Health Insurance Card (EHIC) may no longer apply.
 This makes it even more important that you have appropriate travel insurance in place to cover medical costs while you are travelling in an EU country, in the same way as you would when travelling to a non-EU country.
 For information on the cover NFU Mutual travel insurance provides, please speak to your local Agent or call Mutual Direct on 0800 316 4661.

 NFU Mutual Life Policyholders who are currently living in the EU outside of the UK